-- University Policy 1.2: See definition of Sexual Misconduct and Sexual Exploitation - State: In Illinois there is not a crime called "Statutory Rape".
+University Policy 1.2: See definition of Sexual Misconduct and Sexual Exploitation

+State: In Illinois there is not a crime called "Statutory Rape."
 The elements of this offense are contained within the criminal sexual abuse laws.
 Specifically, the accused commits criminal sexual abuse if the accused was under 17 years of age and commits an act of sexual penetration or sexual conduct with a victim who was at least 9 years of age but under 17 years of age when the act was committed.
-The accused commits criminal sexual abuse if the accused commits an act of sexual penetration or sexual conduct with a victim who was at least 13 years of age but under 17 years of age and the accused was less than 5 years older than the victim; and within the Aggravated Criminal Sexual Abuse the accused commits aggravated criminal sexual abuse if he or she commits an act of sexual penetration or sexual conduct with a victim who was at least 13 years of age but under 17 years of age and the accused commits aggravated criminal sexual abuse if he or she commits an act of sexual penetration or sexual conduct with a victim who was at least 13 years of age but under 17 years of age and the accused commits aggravated criminal sexual abuse if he or she commits an act of sexual penetration or sexual conduct with a victim who was at least 13 years of age but under 17 years of age and the accused the accused commits aggravated criminal sexual abuse if he or she commits an act of sexual penetration or sexual conduct with a victim who was at least 13 years of age but under 17 years of age and the accused was at least 5 years older than the victim. - Federal: Non-forcible sexual intercourse with a person who is under the statutory age of consent.
+The accused commits criminal sexual abuse if the accused commits an act of sexual penetration or sexual conduct with a victim who was at least 13 years of age but under 17 years of age and the accused was less than 5 years older than the victim; and within the Aggravated Criminal Sexual Abuse the accused commits aggravated criminal sexual abuse if he or she commits an act of sexual penetration or sexual conduct with a victim who was at least 13 years of age but under 17 years of age and the accused was at least 5 years older than the victim.

+Federal: Non-forcible sexual intercourse with a person who is under the statutory age of consent.